 Treatment of unused fundsIf your student decides not to attend college or receives a scholarship, the fund can be transferred to another beneficiary for higher education purposes like to a younger sibling or for a parent to finish schooling.Once the participant reaches age 18 or 21, depending on statutes by state, the child will have full access to use the funds however he or she wants

 Have additional questions on what savings plan is best suited to you and your family?
-Our experienced financial advisors at TrueNorth Wealth are more than happy to help you create a personalized financial plan for your family.
+Visit our website or contact our experienced financial advisors at TrueNorth Wealth.
+They are more than happy to help you create a personalized financial plan for your family.